tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 - Buy and hold for the long term

-I think investing is a lot simpler than the financial industry makes it see.
+I think investing is a lot simpler than the financial industry makes it seem.
 You do need to understand your level of risk tolerance and also make sure you don't fall for the *"get rich quick scam"* aka trying to time the market with day trading.

 As you look into more information you'll need a little common sense.